Bang Krachao Island (the Green Lung of Bangkok)

 Loved exploring the Green Lung of Bangkok?
 We’ve covered so many more awesome destinations around Bangkok for you to explore.
 Be sure to check out our Bangkok Local Insights travel guide.
 Guarantee you’ll love it.

-Bangkok Travel Guide
+Bangkok Travel Guide v5

-Let me show you how to travel Asia better, further, and easier than you can imagine.
-The highest waterfalls, remote islands, best street food, and plenty more!
+G'day I'm Josh (some call me Fishtank) and on this blog I'll show you how to travel Asia beyond what you thought was possible.
+We'll explore the highest waterfalls, most remote islands, eat the best street food, and plenty more!

-It's totally 100% amazingly free (for now).
+It's totally 100% amazingly free.

 Send To A Friend!

-Discover Places Like This
+Discover More Places Like This

 Follow me on instagram